EstDavid/pet-care-app/project/guides/Github.md

 Create/modify the files that we need for the feature |
 Make commits to the new branch as needed | `git add` + `git commit` Once the feature is ready, or if it takes a long time, it's good practice to merge the latest status of the main branch into our feature branch | [Steps to merge main into our feature](#steps-to-merge-main-into-our-feature)
-Resolve any potential merge conflicts | See 'resolving merge conflicts' Push the feature to Github repo | `git push origin <new-feature>` On Github create and merge pull request | See 'creating and merging a pull request'
+Resolve any potential merge conflicts | [Resolving merge conflicts](#resolving-merge-conflicts) Push the feature to Github repo | `git push origin <new-feature>` On Github create and merge pull request | [Creating and merging a pull request](#creating-and-merging-a-pull-request)

 ## Merging latest version of main into our feature branch